 Choose your fabric combinations and embroidery threads you want to use for making an applique with an embroidery machine

 Make sure that the fabric for your applique is not bleeding.
 Some dyes lose color when washed.
 Some of this color transfers to adjacent fabrics and leaves a stain.
 We don’t want this.
 I am using 100% quilting cotton.
-And recently I bought so good embroidery threads from Amazon – the brand is called BROTHREAD, they don’t break or fray, don’t loop or pucker and they hold up colors very well.
+And recently I bought some good embroidery threads from Amazon – the brand is called BROTHREAD, they don’t break or fray, don’t loop or pucker and they hold up colors very well.

 Choose your stabilizers and batting if necessary

-I used a medium weight tear-away stabilizer for this project.
+I used a medium-weight tear-away stabilizer for this project.

 Hoop a piece of stabilizer.

 From now on you have a few choices.